toastfigjam/toastfigjam/README.md

 ### hi, i’m hasna.

-designer & writer exploring how technology can amplify **creative power, coherence, and collective aliveness.**
+I’m an analyst, designer and writer exploring how technology can support coherence: clearer thinking, better decisions, and overall healthier systems.

-i’m building tools and ideas that bring the body back into the loop —
-where automation, data, and design become extensions of human rhythm rather than replacements for it.

-> technology should regulate, not dysregulate.
+I care about how humans actually work: how we focus, how we lose focus, how teams get overwhelmed, and what it takes for people to do good work without running themselves into the ground.
+My approach is simple.
+I look at how biology, attention, and energy move, and I design around that.

-> it should free the human system, not run it.
+To me, technology should steady the human system, not push it off balance.
+Data should help people see clearly and not drown them in noise.
+Automation should extend human capability, not erase what makes us creative.

+What is Coherence?
+Coherence is when the different parts of a system move in alignment instead of working against each other.
+It creates clear thinking, steady focus, and predictable decision making.
+When a system is coherent, it stops wasting energy on friction and can use its intelligence more effectively

 ---

 #### what this space explores

-- **humane automation** — systems that adapt to human rhythm and restore agency
+**Humane automation:** Tools and processes that work with human rhythm instead of forcing people to push past it.

-- **living data** — dashboards and frameworks that track clarity, not just output
+**Living data:** Dashboards that show clarity, load, and focus, not just output.

-- **creative infrastructure** — tools that strengthen imagination and coherence at scale
-- **regenerative design** — workflows that give back more energy than they take
+**Creative infrastructure:** Systems that make it easier for people to think deeply, collaborate well, and generate strong ideas.

+**Regenerative desig:n** Workflows that protect long-term intelligence instead of draining it.

 ---

-#### projects in motion
+#### projects I'm building
-- **coherence-engine** — experiments in automation that sync with circadian and creative flow
+- **coherence-engine** — A framework for helping organizations understand their pacing, load, and cognitive bandwidth.
 - **internal-economy** — a reframe of productivity and finance around energy, attention, and meaning
 - **attention-garden** — rituals + scripts for cultivating focus in an age of hyperstimulation
-- **commons-ledger** — open models for money, energy, and resource flow that prioritize regeneration
+- **commons-ledger** — Models for money, time, and resource flow that support regeneration.
 - **data-for-humanity** — visual systems that make wellbeing measurable without losing soul

 ---

 #### north star

-> design is nervous-system architecture.
-> when our tools align with biology, creativity becomes inevitable.
+Through Toast & Fig Jam, I explore the place where science, human experience, and systems design meet.
+My aim is straightforward: build environments where presence, clarity, and imagination are treated as core parts of progress.

 ---